Impulse Universe

 Impulse Universe is an American fan convention organizer.
-Founded by Gorden Kao, it hosts a series of joint conventions of various topics around the United States each year.
+It hosts a series of joint conventions of various topics around the United States each year.

 The company's first and primary project was Anime Impulse, an anime and manga convention, that was first held in 2016 as part of the Asian American Expo.
 K-Play!
 Fest debuted in 2022 for K-pop and South Korean culture.
 Impulse Universe also puts on Collectors Expo for trading cards and memorabilia as well as Sneaker Expo for footwear.
 All of its conventions are organized together in the same locations, and a ticket for one event grants access to the others.